 Meetings

+All meetings, as defined by the Ralph M. Brown Act (California Government Code Section 54950.5 et seq.) shall be noticed and conducted in accordance with the Act and all other applicable laws and governmental policy.

-Section 1: Meetings
+Section 1: Meeting Time and Place

+All meetings shall be held within the Council boundaries at a location, date and time set by the Board.
+A calendar of regular meetings shall be established by the Board at its first regular meeting each calendar year.

-Meetings: at a regularly scheduled time and location determined by a majority vote of the board.
-The meeting schedule shall be fixed and not less than per calendar. eetings shall be opened to the public.
+Regular Meetings: Regular Council meetings shall be held at a regularly scheduled time and location as determined by a majority vote of the board.
+The meeting schedule shall be fixed and not less than ten times per calendar year for both Board and General meetings.
+Meetings shall be opened to the public.

+Special Meetings: Special Board meetings may be called at any time by the Chair or by a majority of the board members.

 Section 2: Agenda Setting

+The Executive Committee shall set the agenda for each Board and General meeting.

 Section 3: Notifications/Postings

+Notice of a regular meeting shall be a minimum of three (3) days (72 hours) in advance of the meeting and at least one (1) day (24 hours) in advance of a special meeting.
 At a minimum, meeting notices shall be posted in compliance with the Ralph M. Brown Act and in compliance with City of Los Angeles Neighborhood Council posting policy.
 An updated listing of the Neighborhood Council’s physical posting locations shall be kept on file with the Neighborhood Council.
+Regular and Special meeting agendas shall also be emailed to the Department.

 Section 4: Reconsideration

-The board may reconsider and amend its action
+The board may reconsider and amend its actions through a Motion for Reconsideration process defined in its standing rules.

 Article IX